 (One of these days I will share a fun way to use fresh artichokes, I promise.
-In the meantime, see my Lighter Spinach Artichoke Dip or Spinach Artichoke Pasta Salad for other ways to use canned artichokes.)
+In the meantime, see my Baked Crispy Artichoke Hearts, Lighter Spinach Artichoke Dip or Spinach Artichoke Pasta Salad for other ways to use canned artichokes.)

 If you’ve never had healthy lemon artichoke chicken before, it tastes pretty similar to chicken piccata, sans the capers.
 But besides the taste, there are so many reasons to love this recipe, like:

 - It has only 7 ingredients (chicken, artichokes, cherry tomatoes, lemon, olive oil, oregano, garlic)!

 How to Make Lemon Artichoke Chicken

 Once you prep the ingredients, you’ll start by cooking the chicken breasts in some olive oil in the middle of a skillet over medium heat.

 Cook them for 5-6 minutes on one side before flipping them over and cooking for another 5-6 minutes, or until they reach an internal temperature of 165 degrees F. This may take more or less time depending on your stove.

 At the time that you flip the chicken, about halfway into the total cooking time, add the artichoke hearts, tomatoes, and lemon sauce to the pan.
 Let these ingredients cook as the chicken finishes.